 - If the investment horizon is long (e.g. accumulating funds for retirement decades from now), risk can be managed dynamically using an asset allocation glide path.

 - A common rule of thumb for constructing glide path is to “invest 100 minus your age” in risky assets, and the rest in safe assets.
 To use a two-asset example, this rule implies that a 30-year old should allocate 70% of his investment money in stocks (risky) and the balance of 30% in cash and quality bonds (safe).
 Similarly, a 55-year old should allocate 45% of his wealth in stocks and 55% in cash/bonds and so on.
-The intuition is simple: you become less risk tolerant as you get older.
+The intuition is simple: we are usually less risk tolerant as we get older.

 I will now use the case mentioned in my previous blog to illustrate the nuts and bolts of building an asset allocation glide path.
 The case is about a 30-year person (let’s call him John), who is looking to accumulate a retirement fund by 65.

 John’s goal?
 First, to be able to spend $48,000 (in today’s dollars) in his first year in retirement.
-Second, that his annual spend should increase each year to keep up with cost of living inflation.
+Second, that his expenses should increase each year to keep up with inflation or cost of living.

 John’s main worry?
 Actually, its a bunch of worries.
 First, how much he needs to save over time for his retirement goal.
 Second, how to invest his savings productively in asset classes with different return-risk characteristics.
 Third, how to design an effective asset allocation glide path.
 Fourth, how to measure his chance of “success” , where success means not experiencing a cash deficit year during his retirement period (i.e., success = zero shortfall risk).